MileHacker Logo

 • Generally, skip-the-line options are not required for Uppsala attractions, as crowds usually stay manageable.

-• Pre-booking museum tickets online results in a few minutes saved at the entrance, especially for popular exhibits.
+• Pre-booking museum tickets online results in a few minutes saved by the door, especially for popular exhibits.

 Optimal Visiting Hours